 - Identification of new biomarkers

-- Development of more effective and safer therapies
+- Development of more effective and less toxic therapies including but not limited to targeted and immune-therapies

 - Mechanisms of sensitivity and resistance to lung cancer therapies

-- Psychosocial research including supportive measures for people with lung cancer and their families
+- Supportive measures for people with lung cancer and their families

 Areas of Interest

-Investigators must be affiliated with a non-profit academic or research institution and must fall into one of the following categories: • Students and fellows • Young and mid-career investigators with less than ten years’ experience since initial faculty appointment • Non-tenure track researchers, staff scientists, and clinicians (any number years of experience)
+Investigators must be affiliated with a non-profit academic or research institution and must be post-doctoral researchers, clinical fellows, or early-career and mid-career investigators with less than ten years’ experience since their initial faculty appointment.
+Applicants from US-based and international institutions are eligible to apply and may hold any residency/citizenship status.

 - The maximum award amount is $150,000 for a period of two years (disbursed at $75,000 per year).